Bandar Muadzam Shah: Phased development

 Farm Fresh milk production factory also within the town, provides high quality fresh milk to the market.

 Homestay programmes

 Homestay programmes are programmes where tourists stay in the homes of local villagers and experience village life and local cultures.
 Muadzam Shah homestay programs include visits to orang asli (aborigines) villages are so popular in Kampong Kedaik, Kampong Tanam and a few other surrounding villages where the orang asli still carry out traditional activities like making blow pipes.

 Politics

-Bandar Muadzam Shah lends its name to the State electoral constituency of Muadzam Shah, represented by former Deputy Minister Datuk Maznah Mazlan from Barisan Nasional.
-Its representative to the Malaysian Parliament is Datuk Hasan Ariffin from Barisan Nasional after late Dr Jamaluddin Jarjis dies in helicopter crash near Semenyih.
+Bandar Muadzam Shah lends its name to the State electoral constituency of Muadzam Shah, represented by Dato's Ir.
+Razali Kassim from Barisan Nasional.
+Its representative to the Malaysian Parliament is Abdul Khalib Abdullah from Perikatan Nasional after winning the 15th Malaysia General Election against former representative, Datuk Hasan Ariffin from Barisan Nasional.